Behaviour change hub partnership

 What are the hub’s benefits?

 • Optimised resources: Central support increases efficiency and collective learning and reduces duplication of efforts.
-When teams are working on the same behaviours, in lock-step, there is greater efficiency as many tools can be shares e.g., research guides and design briefs.
+When teams work on the same behaviours in lock-step, such as handwashing with soap, safe water or waste management, greater efficiency is achieved as many tools, such as research guides and design briefs, can be adapted in different contexts.

-• Strengthened organisational capacity: Learning by doing, at the different stages of the process, takes the best of behaviour change theory and makes it practical and relevant, as it is applied to each specific context.
-Besides, working with peers who speak a common language and follow the same design process, makes it easier for teams to share and learn.
+• Strengthened organisational capacity: Learning by doing, at the different stages of the process, takes the best behaviour change theory and makes it practical and relevant as it is applied to each context.
+Besides, working with peers who speak a common language and follow the same design process makes it easier for teams to share and learn.

-• Reduced carbon footprint: Strong online support and facilitation throughout significantly reduces the need for international travel.
+• Reduced carbon footprint: Strong online support and facilitation significantly reduce the need for international travel.

 News and stories